YuvalShaul/k8s/exercises/api-project/README.md

 - Each program should be packed inside a single docker image
 - Each images should be uploaded to its own repository (inside the same account) in dockerhub
 - Each program will be run inside kubernetes in its own ClusterIP service, over more than a single pod
-- Use an ingress to create a single API from these two services.
+- Use a kubernetes ingress to create a single API from these two services.